amulya817/amulya817/README.md

 ---

 ## 🧠 About Me
-🎓 Engineering student specializing in **Artificial Intelligence & Machine Learning** at Prerana Institute of Technology and Management.
-💡 Currently exploring **Data Analytics**, **Edge AI**, and **Explainable Machine Learning**.
-🚀 I love designing smart, simple, and intuitive web apps that make AI more interactive and human.
-🌱 Always learning — from model interpretability (SHAP) to storytelling with dashboards.
+I’m Amulya, an engineering student specializing in Artificial Intelligence and Machine Learning.
+I’m deeply fascinated by how intelligence can be shaped through data, logic, and design.
+My curiosity has always been about understanding how technology can learn, adapt, and connect with people in meaningful ways.

+Over time, I’ve worked on projects that blend creativity with precision — from building web applications and machine learning models to developing systems that explore cybersecurity in 6G networks.
+For me, every project is a balance between innovation and clarity, where ideas are not just built to function but to make an impact.
+I believe that technology becomes truly powerful when it’s intuitive, transparent, and thoughtfully crafted.

 ---